magellan-extension/magellan/README.md

      - **Page Context**: Best for understanding specific content on the page
      - **Blended**: Good for general questions that might need additional context
      - **General Knowledge**: Use when you want answers not limited to the page content
+   - **Upload Documents**: Click the upload button (+) to add PDF files for analysis
-   - Type your question about the current page
+   - Type your question about the current page or uploaded PDF
    - Get AI-powered answers with highlighted citations

 💡 **Pro Tip**: For quick access, set up a keyboard shortcut in Chrome's extension settings: